 Note: For larger projects requiring engineering review please see the Development Engineering Submittal Requirements.

-Culvert/access permits assure all access points are safe, all culverts are properly sized for drainage and that they are installed to conform to all known construction standards.
+Access permits ensure all access points are safe, all culverts are properly sized for drainage and that they are installed to conform to all County construction standards.

-These applications are now available on our E-Permit Center under 'Construction Permit'
+These applications are now available on our E-Permit Center under 'Infrastructure Permit' (Note: This is not the same as the INF application below).

-This permit is issued when a building, utility or other infrastructure is built within a floodplain as designated by FEMA.
+This permit is issued when surface development occurs within a 100-year regulated floodplain as designated by FEMA.

 These permits allow oversize/overweight vehicles (vehicles, with load, that are longer than 70', wider than 8'6", higher than 13' access to unincorporated Adams County roadways.
 Any vehicle that exceeds 14' in width must travel between the hours of 10pm & 5am when on county roads.
 These permits do not authorize a vehicle to be overweight.
 Overweight vehicles must redistribute their load or use additional axles as set forth by the Colorado Department of Transportation.
 The Adams County Traffic Department requires a minimum of 48 hours to review all OSL permits.
 Click here to view a map of weight restricted bridges in unincorporated Adams County.